Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 #### Removal

-The removal phase is strongly coupled with the previous deployment phase.
-Fundamentally, we want to remove any test-deployed resource after its test concluded.
-If we would not, we would generate unnecessary costs and may temper with any subsequent test.
-Some resources may require a dedicated logic to be removed.
+The removal phase takes care of removing all resources deployed as part of the previous deployment phase.
+The reason is twofold: keeping validation subscriptions costs down and allow deployments from scratch at every run.

+For additional details on how removal works please refer to the dedicated [Removal action](PipelineRemovalAction) page.

 Most of the removal scripts rely on the deployment name used during the preceding deployment step.
 Based on this name in combination with the template file path, the removal script find the corresponding deployment and removes all contained resources.